 The refresh token is provided in a secure way.
 Be careful that you are using the copy/paste functionality of your terminal correctly to avoid pasting the refresh token more than once.
 After you provide the refresh token, DCLI asks whether you want to save it to the credential store.
-If you choose to save the refresh token, you will not need to provide it each time you connect to VMware Cloud on AWS.
+If you choose to save the refresh token, you will not need to provide it each time you connect to VMware Cloud on AWS or NSX-T.

-Updating the Refresh Token
+Updating the VMware Cloud on AWS Refresh Token